GSUSB Device Stack

 }

-3.2 Payload and optional timestamp
+Payload and length:

-timestamp_us(little-endian, microseconds, lower 32 bits) after the payload
+timestamp_us(microseconds, low 32 bits) after the payload

-Total lengths:
+Total length:

 - Classic: